peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

 <b>Return Value:</b>

 An 8-element array containing the date and time, or `null`  if  <i>str</i>
-is null, empty, or syntactically invalid, or if the string's year would verflow the range of a 32-bit signed integer.
+ is null, empty, or syntactically invalid, or if the string's year would overflow the range of a 32-bit signed integer.

 <a id="ParseDateString_string_bool"></a>
 ### ParseDateString